What is PAWS all about?

 What’s involved in fostering a dog with PAWS?

-Fosters take dogs into their homes that PAWS rescues and that they are drawn to help.
+Foster parents work with our Intake Director to select their PAWS foster dog from available shelter dogs or those being surrendered by an owner.
 They care for their foster dog as they would their own, providing a safe and comfortable environment, and the support, attention, socialization, exercise, structure, and affection these dogs desperately need.
 The dog stays with the foster until we are able to match the dog with an adopter who is committed to providing a permanent, nurturing home.

 PAWS provides fosters with all they need to care for their dog, including a collar, leash, food, treats, chew toys, crate, food & water bowls, ID, license, and comprehensive veterinary care (complete physical examination, spay/neuter, vaccinations, tests for heartworm and intestinal parasites, microchip, monthly heartworm and flea & tick preventatives, and diagnostics and treatment of any existing health conditions).
 If you’re interested in learning more about becoming a foster, please submit a Volunteer & Foster Application.